SCBI-ForestGEO/Dendrobands/data/blank_data_forms/field_forms/README.md

 6. Keep the headers on each print page.
 Go to "Print Titles," click in "Rows to repeat at top" and then select the title and headers on the sheet.
 Click ok.

+7. Select all the numbers, hover over the warning sign next to the selection, and select "Convert to Number."
+This is because in creating the file R converts everything to as.character

-7. Filter by north/south (location).
+8. Filter by north/south (location).
+Then filter by ascending quadrat.

-8. *Double check in print preview before printing!!*
+9. *Double check in print preview before printing!!*

 ## Checklist for collecting data